kienmarkdo/Job-Matching-System/README.md

 Similar to the [Stable Marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem), this employer-applicant ranking system is implemented using the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) to optimally produce the results.

 Example data sets are included in this repository as well as corresponding output files that show the optional employer-applicant matchings.

+# How to use the application
+Format the input text file in the same way that the test files are formatted, with the total number of employers/applicants being indicated in the first line of the text file.
+Build and run the ```GaleShapley.java``` file.
 <!--
 ```diff
 - text in red